 - a) CPS will notify the student on his/her Student Aid Report (SAR).
-Next to the EFC will be an asterisk (or a "N") referring to a comment in the student section of the SAR that tells the applicant that he/she will be asked by the College to provide documentation for verification. - b) The applicant will receive notification from the school on the selection status. - c) After the verification documents have been reviewed and any conflicting information has been resolved, Mandl will then make corrections to the ISIR and resubmit as applicable.
-If there are no corrections, Mandl will process the student for FSA funding. - d) If a student is selected and placed in a V4 or V5 verification group and all documents are collected the school/third party servicer will then report this information on the FAA Access to CPS Online website.
+Next to the SAI will be an asterisk (or a "N") referring to a comment in the student section of the SAR that tells the applicant that he/she will be asked by the College to provide documentation for verification. - b) The applicant will receive notification from the school on the selection status. - c) After the verification documents have been reviewed and any conflicting information has been resolved, Mandl will then make corrections to the ISIR and resubmit as applicable.
+If there are no corrections, Mandl will process the student for FSA funding.

+d) If a student is selected and placed in a V4 verification group and all documents are collected, Mandl school will then report this information on the FAA Access to CPS Online website.